casualwriter/powerchrome/README.md

 run another program or access database.
 You are hacking problems with hands and legs tied up.

-I had longed for a web browser which has DB connectivity and OS accessibility, so that can coding JavaScript/HTML/CSS application like Electron. so thankful that have chance to make it done by my hands.
+I had longed for a web browser which has DB connectivity and OS accessibility, so that can coding JavaScript/HTML/CSS application like Electron. so thankful that have chance to make one.

 ### JavaScript Interface